Nozbe/Michael.team/en/_posts/2020-11-18-noofficefm-7.md

 # No Office FM #7: The Pyramid Of Communication

 Welcome to the episode #7 of my podcast about working remotely with Rafal, [Nozbe][n]'s VP of Product.
 In this episode we get back to basics of efficient team communication.
 How it’s done best especially in a distributed team.
 And why meetings are last.
+And why it has a [shape of a pyramid](https://nooffice.org/my-companys-pyramid-of-communication-revisited-fc54ae4b2a6d/).

 {% include video.html id=page.vid %}